 As today’s systems are largely computer-based models, many systems have hardware, software and network components.
 As a result, several schools offer information technology management degree programs that also cover IS courses.

 Fundamentals of information Systems: In this type of course, students might look at theories of how businesses use information systems to maximize results.

-Programming: Students could learn how users are able to store and retrieve information and the computer program development used for specific tasks.
+Databases and Programming: Students could learn how users are able to store and retrieve information and the computer program development used for specific tasks.

 Network Fundamentals: Learners might study concepts of network design, network hardware, network configuration, and the basic architecture of local area networks (LANs) and wide area networks (WANs).

 Data Management: A course in data management could focus on analytics and how to use data in decisions.
 Other concepts could discuss visualization and business intelligence.

 Leadership: Topics in innovation, leadership and ethics could explore ways to leverage technology, work with partners, and envision ways IT could foster new business strategy.
 Students might also learn how to apply key frameworks, models, and managerial tactics to facilitate IT strategies, system implementations, and operations.